aarong/feedme-client/README.md

   response.
 If the client was connected to the server at the time of the action invocation, the subsequent disconnect may have resulted from a call to `client.disconnect()` or due to a transport connectivity failure.
-In both cases, the action callback will always be invoked before any feed close events are emitted, after which the client disconnect event will be emitted.
+In both cases, the action callback is invoked before any feed close events are emitted, and feed close events are emitted before the client disconnect event is emitted.

 * `err.message === "REJECTED: ..."`